bokeh/bokeh/sphinx/source/docs/first_steps.rst

 Follow these guides to quickly learn about the most important features and capabilities of Bokeh.

-The guides are for anybody who is new to Bokeh.
-The only prerequisites for using the first step guides are a basic understanding of Python and a working :ref:`installation<first_steps_installing>` of Bokeh.
+The first steps guides are for anybody who is new to Bokeh.
+The only prerequisites for using these guides are a basic understanding of Python and a working :ref:`installation<first_steps_installing>` of Bokeh.

-The first steps guides include many examples that you can copy to your development environment.
+The first steps guides include lots of examples that you can copy to your development environment.
 There are also many links to the more in-depth resources of the :ref:`userguide` and :ref:`Reference Guide<refguide>` in case you want to learn more about any of the topics.